About the AusNCP

 • publishing statements on findings.

-Independent examiners also raise awareness of the AusNCP functions and promote responsible business conduct standards under the OECD Guidelines through their networks and events.
+Independent examiners raise awareness of the AusNCP functions.
+They promote responsible business conduct standards through their networks and events.

 Governance and Advisory Board

-The Governance and Advisory Board has representatives from the Australian Government, civil society, business and unions.
+The Governance and Advisory Board has representatives from the government, civil society, business and unions.

-Board members promote responsible business conduct standards under the OECD Guidelines and provide expert advice to the independent examiners to help manage complaints.
+Board members promote responsible business conduct standards.
+They advise independent examiners to help manage complaints.

 Fact sheets